m-ulmestrand/self-driving-ai/README.md

 # Self driving car with Deep Q-learning
 This project explores making a model of a car self-driving.
 The model is controlled by a neural network which is trained with Q-learning.
 The environment for making custom tracks as well as collision detection is also built from scratch.
 Below is an example of the car driving on its own.
-The green lines are an illustration of how the car measures distance, which is used as features along with a couple other parameters.
+The red lines are an illustration of how the car measures distance, which is used as features along with a couple other parameters.